Kilroy was here: Other names

+Similar drawings appear in many countries, including "Herbie" or "Clem" in Canada, and "Overby" in Los Angeles in the late 1960s.
+In Poland, the character is known as "Józef Tkaczuk" or "M. Pulina", and in Russia, the phrase "Vasya was here" (Здесь был Вася) is a notorious piece of graffiti.
+In Chile, the graphic is known as a "sapo" (slang for nosy).

-Similar drawings appear in many countries.
-Herbie (Canada), Overby (Los Angeles, late 1960s), Flywheel, Private Snoops, The Jeep, and Clem (Canada) are alternative names.
-An advertisement in Billboard in November 1946 for plastic "Kilroys" also used the names Clem, Heffinger, Luke the Spook, Smoe, and Stinkie.
+Other names for the drawing include "Flywheel", "Private Snoops" and "The Jeep".
+An advertisement in Billboard in November 1946 for plastic "Kilroys" also used the names "Clem", "Heffinger", "Luke the Spook", "Smoe", and "Stinkie".
 Luke the Spook was the name of a B-29 bomber, and its nose-art resembles the doodle and is said to have been created at the Boeing factory in Seattle.
-In Chile, the graphic is known as a "sapo" (slang for nosy).

-In Poland, Kilroy is replaced with "Józef Tkaczuk" or "M. Pulina".
-In Russia, the phrase "Vasya was here" (Здесь был Вася) is a notorious piece of graffiti.

 In popular culture

 Peter Viereck wrote in 1948 that "God is like Kilroy.
 He, too, Sees it all."

+In the 1948 Bugs Bunny short Haredevil Hare, Bugs, upon arriving on the surface of the moon, declares that he's the first living thing to ever land there.
+As he says this, he passes a rock with "Kilroy was here" written on it.

 Kilroy is seen scrawling "Kilroy is here" on a wall in Tennessee Williams's 1953 play Camino Real, which he revises to "was" before his final departure.
 Kilroy functions in the play as "a folk character ... who here is a sort of Everyman."
 The graffiti appears on the cover of the first edition published by New Directions.
 Isaac Asimov's short story "The Message" (1955) depicts a time-travelling George Kilroy from the 30th century as the writer of the graffiti.

 Thomas Pynchon's novel V. (1963) includes the proposal that the Kilroy doodle originated from a band-pass filter diagram.

 The Move recorded a song called "Kilroy Was Here", written by Roy Wood, on their 1968 album Move.
 The lyrics specifically refer to the graffiti: "Kilroy was here / Left his name around the place / Kilroy was here / But I've never seen his face."
 In his 2024 book on Wood, James R. Turner writes that the song's narrator "speculates about [Kilroy's] identity using wonderful rhyming couplets, as well as commentating that Kilroy seems to get around a lot."